eecheve/Gaussian-2-Blender/README.md

-﻿# Gaussian-2-Blender
+﻿# TheorChem-2-Blender

-Gaussian-2-Blender is a tool that allows users to convert a Gaussian input file into a 3D object for modeling, 3D printing, animations, and other 3D applications.
+TheorChem-2-Blender is a tool that allows users to convert a various computational chemistry input filse into 3D objects for modeling, 3D printing, animations, and other 3D applications.

 ## PREREQUISITES:
 - Install Blender on your machine.
 Link: https://www.blender.org/download/